 GIL-17-018 Exemption for Silviculture Equipment

-Timber and timber product handling equipment purchased after 2013 and valued by the country assessor as silvicultural equipment likely qualifies for exemption.
+Timber and timber product handling equipment purchased after 2013 and valued by the county assessor as silvicultural equipment likely qualifies for the farm equipment exemption.

 Electric service used by an electric service provider at its facilities is not subject to Colorado sales or use tax because the consumption of the electricity it generates is not a retail sale.